Micro Tunneling in Philadelphia, PA, and the Surrounding Areas

 The drilling head is a complex structure with many parts.
 The front sections churn the soil.
 Rocks are ground down very small sizes.
 The head also guides a hose carrying water slurry from the surface base to the front of the drilling head.
 This slurry helps with the churning of the soil and the removing of the excavated material through a return hose back up to a surface retaining structure.
 The process of drilling is guided by a surface technician.

-Our technician can see video feedback of a laser beam sent from the back of the drilling head to a target near the front.
+Our professional micro tunneling contractor can see video feedback of a laser beam sent from the back of the drilling head to a target near the front.
 A camera that relays target and laser settings back to the surface is situated in the middle of the drilling head.
 Based on whether the laser is hitting the target, the controller can determine if the drilling process is continuing on the projected line and level.
 There are three steering cylinders near the front of the drilling head that allow the technician to maintain proper positioning and even create a curved tunnel when necessary.
 The technician is able to guide the drilling head with a plus or minus 1 inch in level or grade accuracy.

 As the drilling head is pushed through the soil by the hydraulic jacks, space becomes available in the starting shaft for a section of the incoming pipe to be lowered to the tunnel.
 The first pipeline section is attached to the back of the drilling head and the slurry hoses and video feed are reconnected.
 The process continues until the drilling head reaches the end shaft and all the necessary pipeline sections have been connected and are lying as one united pipeline inside the tunnel.